prometheus/client_python/README.md

   pass
 ```

-The python client doesn't store or expose quantile information at this time.
+The Python Client doesn't store or expose quantile information at this time.

 ### Histogram